 Ten Counties.
 One Upstate.
 Stronger Together

-Following the meeting there will be a light lunch available.REGISTER NOW→
+Following the meeting there will be a reception to allow for continued conversation and networking.

 Like many areas across the country, the Upstate region has struggled with the challenges associated with maintaining and improving transportation and infrastructure programs.
 How to Overcome the Failure to Act is a topic being debated not just here in South Carolina, but in communities all over the country.

 During the first Our Upstate Vision Forum of 2015, Ed Rendell, the former two-term Governor of the State of Pennsylvania and co-chair of the national organization Building America's Future, will provide insight into why it is crucial to move past the politics and work collaboratively to ensure that South Carolina and the rest of the United States is positioned to maintain and grow its place as a global economic power.